heptarch/heptarch.github.io/drafts/cosmic.md

 Layout: post
 mathjax: true
 comments: true
-title:  "From microchip to Milky Way"
+title:  "From soft errors to supernovas"
 categories: []
 date:  2026-06-20
 ---

-**June 20, 2026.** *What is the connection between soft errors and the number of stars in the galaxy?*
+**June 20, 2026.** *What is the connection between bit flip errors and the galactic supernova rate?*

 ## Introduction

 Classical computers are very reliable.
 But there is a rather exotic form of error the designers probably didn't expect: bombardment by high-energy particles from out of space.
 These are called *cosmic rays*, and they are mostly particles flung out from the exploding stars at close to the speed of light.
-We'll do a quick Fermi estimate connecting how they cause bit flips in computers to the stellar population of the Milky Way.
+We'll do a quick Fermi estimate connecting how they cause bit flips in computers to the rate at which stars explode in the Milky Way.

 ## Supernova